 Meiosis – reduction division

 Meiosis, i.e. the formation of haploid (1n) germ cells, proceeds in a similar manner (Fig. 5, compare ALBERTS et al., 2017, CZIHAK 1981, WOLPERT et al., 2007).
 For a better overview, meiosis is subdivided into different phases, in which, roughly speaking, a first reduction division (meiosis I) and a second equatorial division (meiosis II) are distinguished.
-Here, too, the DNA is doubled during the interphase, so you get chromosomes with two chromatids each, which condense in the prophase 1.
+Here, too, the DNA is doubled during the interphase.
+Each chromosome is composed of two sister chromatids containing identical genetic information., which condense in the prophase 1.
+The chromosomes pair up so that both copies of chromosome 1 are together, both copies of chromosome 2 are together, and so on.

 In metaphase 1 of meiosis I, the homologous chromosome pairs now align themselves on both sides of the equatorial plane and one chromosome each (consisting of two chromatids) points to a spindle pole.
 In mitosis not the homologous chromosome pairs but each individual chromosome arranges on the equatorial plane.

 During anaphase 1, the individual chromosomes are pulled to the spindle poles, so during telophase 1, two cells are formed with half the set of chromosomes (1n).
-However, these are still two-chromatid-chromosomes, because the DNA is duplicated (two-chromatid-chromosomes like in the prophase of mitosis).
-Consequently, it comes to the second division (meiosis II), which is the same as mitosis.
+However, these are still two-chromatid-chromosomes.
+In meiosis I the sister chromatids stay together.
+This is different to what happens in mitosis and meiosis II.
+Consequently, it comes to the second division (meiosis II), which is similar to mitosis (but in haploid – 1n- cells).
 In the end, 4 haploid cells (1n) are produced with one-chromatid-chromosomes.

 Because the number of chromosomes is reduced in meiosis, it is also called a reduction division.